About RAD (Rape Aggression Defense)

 - Will I receive academic credit?
 This class receives one academic credit.

 - Where can I find the course schedule?
-Download the 2012 Course Schedule from the Office of the University Registrar.
-The RAD classes are on page 63.
+Download the 2017 Course Schedule from the Office of the University Registrar.

 Eighteen-year-old Lily Konowitz of Newton, Mass. fought off simulated attackers in a self defense class earlier this year.
 Click here to read how RAD helped her when she was assaulted in Aruba this summer.